Clean Plate campaign: 2020

-But there are methods used that are arbitrary and brutal.
+However, there are methods used that are arbitrary and brutal.
 One restaurant in Changsha, Hunan went as far as demanding its customers to weigh themselves before entering to help them decide the meal size.
 It soon received harsh criticism and pushback from people, pushing it to apologize to the public.

 The central government also started to work on solid solutions towards reducing food waste.
 Starting in September 2020, the Standing Committee of the National People's Congress initiated a month-long investigation on food security and waste, aiming to expedite the legislative mechanism in establishing the basic code of conduct on catering and daily grocery consumption for the whole society.
-On December 22, the draft of the law of anti-food waste was first deliberated during the twenty-fourth meeting on the Standing Committee of the Thirteenth National People's Congress.
-The legislation was passed on April 29, 2021, through the Standing Committee of the Thirteenth National People's Congress.
-The law of Anti-food waste is the latest and most solid government effort battling food waste since the authority announced for the new round of "clean plate campaign" in August 2020.
+On 22 December, the draft of the Anti-Food Waste Law was first deliberated during the twenty-fourth meeting on the Standing Committee of the Thirteenth National People's Congress.
+The legislation was passed on 29 April 2021, through the Standing Committee of the Thirteenth National People's Congress.
+The Anti-Food Waste Law is the latest and most solid government effort battling food waste since the authority announced the second round of the "Clean Plate campaign" in August 2020.

-Clean Plate Campaign and Mass Media
+Mass media

-The rapid spread of the Clean Plate campaign across the country in months is regarded by many as an interesting case study into the online activism and mass media in China on the edge of transitioning into the age of mobile internet and new media, with a few key turning points identified as crucial for its mass spread: alignment with government agenda, official endorsement.
+The rapid spread of the Clean Plate campaign across the country in months is regarded by many as a case study into the online activism and mass media in China on the edge of transitioning into the age of mobile internet and new media, with a few key turning points identified as crucial for its mass spread: alignment with government agenda and official endorsement.

-Alignment with Government Agenda
+Alignment with government agenda

 The Clean Plate campaign, compared to other "mass incidents" in China, is less controversial and sensitive, and aligns with the anti-corruption campaign of Xi Jinping, the new paramount leader of China at the time.
-While other civil anti-corruption campaigns, such as those calling for the release of the personal assets of officials, are mostly ignored, the Clean Plate campaign came out on top to receive official endorsement and the subsequent coverage.
+While other civil anti-corruption campaigns, such as those calling for the release of the personal assets of officials, are mostly ignored, the Clean Plate campaign received official endorsement and subsequent media coverage.